Summary

 Once groups have finished Why-Lighting, ask students to summarize the main idea of Lincoln's first inaugural address in the "Text 2: Lincoln's First Inaugural Address" section of the Paired Text Analysis Chart.
 After groups are finished, call on various group representatives to read their main idea from the excerpt.

-Display slide 11.
-Make sure that, in this class discussion, it is emphasized that in his first inaugural address, Lincoln said he was not going to interfere with the institution of slavery.
+Display slide 11 and emphasize that in Lincoln’s first inaugural address he said he would not interfere with the institution of slavery.
 An extended version of this answer can also be found in the attached Paired Text Analysis Chart (Answer Key).

 Once students have completed their responses, call on each group to read it to the class.
-As student groups share, offer them verbal feedback, and allow students to modify their responses based on teacher and peer feedback.
 After all groups have shared, display slide 12 to further reiterate that, based on the evidence, it is clear that over the course of the war, with the issuance of the Emancipation Proclamation, the goals were expanded to include freeing enslaved people in addition to preserving the Union.

 Next, direct students to question #2 in the "Both Texts Together" section of the Paired Text Analysis Chart: How does the Emancipation Proclamation impact slavery?
 Explain.
 Give students 5–10 minutes to consider the two texts and their prior knowledge about slavery in the United States.
 Students should again work with their groups to create a response to write in their charts.